What is Natural Gas?

 Economic Benefits of Natural Gas

 Natural gas development is an important part of Canada’s economy.

 Did You Know?

 65% of total natural gas consumed in Ontario and Quebec in 2018 was imported from foreign sources.

 The industry contributes to Canada’s overall economic health through jobs, taxes and royalties paid to provincial and federal governments.
 In turn, this revenue helps governments pay for health care, education, infrastructure and social programs.

-While the natural gas market has been challenged by a number of factors including the increase in U.S. production and the 2009 global recession, Canada’s natural gas industry has a bright future if we are able to build a liquefied natural gas (LNG) industry to supply Canadian natural gas to Asian markets.
+While the natural gas market has been challenged by a number of factors including growing US production and a lack of pipeline infrastructure in the Western Canadian Sedimentary Basin (WCSB), Canada’s natural gas industry has a bright future if we are able to build a liquefied natural gas (LNG) industry to supply Canadian natural gas to Asian markets.
 Based on 2018 CAPP data, the economic impacts of supporting a Canadian LNG industry are significant and estimates include:

 - Generate $2.4 billion toward Canada’s GDP in direct or indirect activity